 A healthy diet without any animal products often takes a little extra planning, especially if you are a busy nursing student.
 But it’s definitely worth taking the extra time and effort required when planning your meals and writing your grocery list and after a while, both your body and your wallet will start to see the benefits.

-Switching to a plant-based diet is becoming increasingly more popular, so for busy students, there are many more vegan convenience foods available to make life easier compared to a few years ago.
+Switching to a plant-based diet is becoming increasingly more popular, so for busy students, there are many more vegan food choices available to make life easier compared to a few years ago.
 Today you can find vegan ready meals, ready-made snacks, and pre-prepared foods that are healthy, easy to obtain, and easy to make when you’ve had a long day.

 Shifting to a plant-based diet might not be the easiest when you’re on a tight student budget, but with the right planning and research, you may even find that you spend less compared to a diet eating meat or other animal products.
 We’ve put together some top tips to help you stay healthy and enjoy your food as a nursing student on a plant-based diet.